skillcadet/blog/_posts/2024-10-01-cloud-init-k8s-node.md

 Here, we introduce the two apt sources so we can retrieve the necessary packages.

-> There are alternate ways to [specify apt sources](,,/,,/../extras/cloud-init-by-keyserver.md) besides including the PGP keys directly.
+> There are alternate ways to [specify apt sources](https://blog.skillcadet.com/extras/cloud-init-by-keyserver.html) include the PGP keys directly.

 ### Add required packages
 ```